conelton/downloadmorejan/README.md

 Once built, the contents of the `build` and `static` directories contain all of the resources needed to deploy the website.
 All files can be served staticly.

+The latest build can be downloaded, extracted and deployed as-is.
+Go to [the latest release](http://github.com/conelton/downloadmorejan/releases/latest) and download `downloadmorejan-<version>.tar.gz`.

 ## Contributing

 If you'd like to make a change or improvement, open an issue for discussion.
 Pull requests are encouraged.